MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 1. From the left navigation panel, select **Policy templates**.
 To create a policy from one the available templates, select the **+** on the right side of the template line item.
 View the different configuration options for the policy.
 Select **Cancel** to exit out of the page.

-1. Close the browser window.
+1. Keep the browser tab open if you plan to continue with the next demo.

 ### Review